 The Advantages of a 15-Year Mortgage

 Now think about a 15-year term.
 That $100,000 mortgage at 5% repaid over 15 years costs $790.80 per month, which is $253.97 more than the 30-year term.
+A 15-year mortgage is harder to qualify for because you have to make a larger payment every month, which could make your DTI ratio too high.
 So, you have to be able to make that higher payment.
 For many, though, the comparison between house payments and rent makes this higher payment easier to bear.
 This is especially true when you also take into account the federal and state tax benefits of deducting interest.
 If your combined federal and state tax rates add up to 32% percent, for example, your after-tax cost for the 15-year mortgage is reduced to $538.
 This is about the same as the 30-year payment and comparable to a $538 rental each month with no tax benefits.

 Over 15 years, the total of your payments on a $100,000 mortgage comes out to $142,344 – or about $50,900 lower than the cost of a 30-year mortgage.
 And the acceleration is much better as well.
 After five years, you will have paid off about one-fourth of the debt, compared to only about 8% with the 30-year term.